 A Jump to Dart 2.18

 Like most of the past Flutter launches, Flutter 3.3 has also bumped up Dart language by introducing Dart 2.18.
 The 2.18 version has extended its support to Swift and Objective-C codes with “ffigen” – an API wrapper generation tool.
-The process of making API calls is now streamlined.
+The Flutter 3.3 update has streamlines the process of making API calls.
 This is surely pleasing news for iOS and Mac developers.
 The developers of Android and iOS are also allowed to use platform-specific code for the required HTTP requests.

 Flutter 3.3 now also supports Scribble – a free-hand drawing tool for iPad using the input of Apple Pencil.
 It has already been enabled by default on “TextField”, “Cupertino TextField” (ios-style textfield), and “EditableText”.
 Upgrade to Flutter 3.3 to get this feature.